s-a-mcdonnell/Hex_LStar/README.md

 ## Summary
 An implementation of Dana Angluin's L* Algorithm for exactly learning DFAs in polynomial time as explained in Chapter 8: "Learning Finite Automata by Experimentation" in "An Introduction to Computational Learning Theory" by Micheal J. Kearns and Umesh V. Vazirani.
 However, it has been slightly altered to fit with hex agents in the Hex World create by Professor Alfeld's 2024 SURF lab; the most notable alternation is that two DFAs are learned in sequence.
-Interface with the program via `solver.py` and `run_tests.py`
+Interface with the program via `solver.py` and `run_tests.py`.<br/>

 When running `run_tests.py`, you can specify with the `accuracy` keyword if you want accuracy tests to be performed at every stage of looping through L-Star and editing M_Hat.
 This will print the accuracy reports to an Excel file called Acc_states_w_mem_per_eq.xls. <br/>
-When running `solver.py`, you can also specify `accuracy`, but you can also use the `graphs` keyword to show if you want graphs to be drawn of the DFAs at every step as they are learned (this is not recommended, except if you are running a very small number of membership queries, or a very small grid in Hex World).
+When running `solver.py`, you can also specify `accuracy`, but you can also use the `graphs` keyword to show if you want graphs to be drawn of the DFAs at every step as they are learned (this is not recommended, except if you are running a very small number of membership queries, or a very small grid in Hex World).<br/>

 The implementation of L-Star specifically for HexWorld was created by Allison Klingler (@amklinglerr) and Skyler McDonnell (@s-a-mcdonnell) in Professor Scott Alfeld's Lab as part of the Amherst College Summer Undergraduate Research Fellowship (SURF) 2024.
-HexWorld itself, the physics simulator, was created together by all 5 members of Professor Alfeld's lab.
+HexWorld itself, the physics simulator, was created together by all 5 members of Professor Alfeld's lab.<br/>

 ## File Contents
 ### Python files:<br/>